rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

     - Image selection: `code-server`

-    Leave the rest default and hit `Create`.
+    Leave the rest as the default and hit `Create workbench`.

   When it is in running state, Open it and use your credentials to access it.